benjaminriehl/CUARC-Docs/constitution/v2.8-new/constitution.md

 # Article 2 : Name

 1. The name of the association is "Concordia University Amateur Radio Club", hereafter referred to as "CUARC"
-2. Also known by the Industry Canada call sigh VE2CUA
+2. Also known by the Industry Canada call sign VE2CUA
 3. Also known by the Industry Canada call sign VE2RCU
 4. Also known by the Industry Canada call sign VE2CLO